J0nas229/BlackMine/README.md

 - We are a edited version of pmmp.
 We have edited their generators to our version and have improved the performance
 - You can download .phar from Circle CI.
 Tab to latest build, tap to artifacts selection, tap to DevTools and download BlackMine.phar
+- We now have a discord come and join here : https://discord.gg/9pTmemr

 ### Demo Server <=> NOT ALL TIME ONLINE. always on experimantel